 3. Blue Buffalo Life Protection Large Breed Puppy Food 30 lb

-- Real chicken as the first ingredient for protein
+- Real chicken as first ingredient: Promotes muscle and bone development

-Compared to standard puppy foods, this option emphasizes antioxidant support and ingredient quality.
-The tradeoff is a higher price point and a specific focus on immune health.
+Compared to more conventional brands, this formula emphasizes immune support and ingredient quality.
+The tradeoff is a higher price point and less focus on grain-inclusive nutrition.

 - No corn, wheat, or soy